-There are three primary kinematic equations listed below which apply when working in one dimension.
+There are three primary kinematic equations of motion listed below which apply when working in one dimension with constant acceleration.
 These equations are:

 Notes About the Kinematic Equations

-- These equations only work with a constant acceleration (which may be zero in the case of constant velocity).
+- These kinematic formulas only work with a constant acceleration (which may be zero in the case of constant velocity).

 A Special Case: Free Fall

 Free-fall motion is the motion of an object accelerating due to gravity alone in the absence of air resistance.
 The same kinematic equations apply; however, the acceleration value near the Earth’s surface is known.
 The magnitude of this acceleration is often represented by g, where g = 9.8 m/s2.
 The direction of this acceleration is downward, towards the Earth’s surface.
 (Note that some sources may approximate g as 10 m/s2, and others may use a value that is accurate to more than two decimal places.)